Quick Start

 Create a config file

-Start with the simplest valid configuration — just a name.
+Create an app.yaml with the simplest valid configuration: just a name.

 name: my-app